k-ljung/Frends.MongoDB/Frends.MongoDB.Update/README.md

 # Installing

-You can install the Task via Frends UI Task View or you can find the NuGet package from the following NuGet feed https://www.myget.org/F/frends-tasks/api/v2.
+You can install the Task via Frends UI Task View or you can find the NuGet package from the following NuGet feed [NuGet Package](https://www.myget.org/F/frends-tasks/api/v2)

 ## Building

 Rebuild the project